 You need to provide your child's birth certificate with your application and if you are claiming priority due to social disadvantage, you will need to take your form to your local Social Security Office to be stamped.

 What happens next

 The admissions process has two stages.
-A letter will be issued on 27 April 2017 advising if, and where, your child has been offered a place.
+A letter was issued on 27 April 2017 advising if, and where, your child has been offered a place.
 If your child is not offered a funded place at the end of Stage 1 of the process, you should go ahead to Stage 2 where you will be asked to list further preferences and additional offers will be made.